nishantkluhera/nishantkluhera/README.md

 I work with a variety of languages and tools, always on the lookout for the next challenge:
 - **Languages:** Python, JavaScript, C++, Rust and more
 - **Frameworks:** Experimenting with modern libraries to craft interactive experiences
-- **Philosophy:** Simplicity and clarity—if it works and is elegant, it's gold.
+- **Philosophy:** Simplicity and clarity—if it works and is elegant, it's gold(until my perfectionism kicks in).

 ---